CuttingEEG/EEG100Manifesto/docs/responsibility.md

  /// html | li

    <input type='checkbox' checked name="pledge_3_5_5" class="data-input" />
-   evaluating the environmental impact of my laboratory and research projects by quantifying emissions, energy usage, and waste production through available tools, and use these evaluations to guide more sustainable practices in daily operations and long-term planning.
+   evaluating the environmental impact of my laboratory and research projects by quantifying emissions, energy usage, and waste production through available tools, and using these evaluations to guide more sustainable practices in daily operations and long-term planning.
  ///
  /// html | li

    <input type='checkbox' checked name="pledge_3_5_6" class="data-input" />
-   critically evaluating my own research projects and considering renouncing to run a project if it does not lead to foreseeable future benefits.
+   critically evaluating my own research projects and considering renouncing to run a project if it does not yield future benefits.
  ///

 ///